MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-30-orckestra.md

 ![Load Impact VSTS Extension](../images/OrckestraRelease.png)

-Here is an example of the test "GetGuessCart" launched from VSTS:
+Here is an example of the test "GetGuestCart" launched from VSTS:

 ![Load Impact VSTS Extension](../images/OrckestraLoadImpact.png)